Frequently Asked Questions

 If you are interested in taking a course at Penn, be sure to consult the registrar’s guide to registering for Penn classes.
 It is important to REVIEW the Penn academic calendar before REGISTERING as it does not always align with the BMC academic calendar.

 I've been dropped or waitlisted from more than one class and I'm really worried.
 Help?

 We're sorry that you're dealing with this stressful situation.
-Help is available!
-Check out our zoom-in hours or contact your dean to set up a quick consult.
+Check out our zoom-in hours.